dballinari/indigo/about.md

 layout: page
 ---

-<p>I'm a PhD candidate in Economics and Finance at the University of St. Gallen.
+<p>I'm a Postdoctoral researcher at the Faculty of Business and Economics of the University
+of Basel.
+I obtained my PhD in Economics and Finance from the University of St. Gallen in 2020.
 My research interests focus on applied financial econometrics and new data sources to improve existing models.
 In my current projects, I analyze the influence and predictive power of retail investors' behavior for the distribution of stock prices in more detail.
 In particular, using online social